TempleLin/CreateMinecraftWithUnity/pt03_sculpting_landscape/Assets/_01_NoiseTheory.md

 Different increment value is like expanding or reducing size of the noise.

 Noises with different incrementation, frequency, and amplitude, can be combined to produce a different noise with more randomness, that suits more to create a better terrain.
+Fractal Brownian Motion is an algorithm to do such combinations.